CRNCwork/.github/profile/README.md

 # When you do not manage your own time, you become a slave.

-***Discipline EQUALS freedom.*** LEAD.
-Refuse to ever follow.
-Who cares what others think!
+***Discipline EQUALS freedom.*** LEAD. *Refuse to ever follow.* Stop caring what idiots think!
 Minimize your circle.
-Ditch the victims, worriers, materialists.
-Never WORRY about things out of your control.
+Ditch victims, worriers, materialists.
+Never associate with people governed by their fears.
+We LEAD by working on the ventures that we control.

 1) Your time is the ONLY asset you have in this existence.
 You get 86400 seconds/day.
 Use each second to become your own guru.